 For supplementary ATM data provision:

-1. When the scheduled time for tracking begins, SNOB activates the aircraft trajectory tracing service within the designated area until the tracking session ends.
+1. When the scheduled time for tracking begins, T-SNOB activates the aircraft trajectory tracing service within the designated area until the tracking session ends.

 2. Using radio sensing, a network of 6G TN and NTN base stations and connected devices (UEs) detect aircraft and continuously gather data on its position and movement, such as distance, velocity and angle.
 These metrics, also known as 3GPP sensing data, are sent to a 6G processing unit for real-time analysis.